Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Introduction

-In the text mining area, it is of great interest to effectively cluster words or documents and topic modeling is the most well-known approach for this purpose.
-It essentially extracts topics based on the words' distribution in each document and various algorithms have been proposed for topic modeling.
-The first-of-its-kind model can be found in \citet{deerwester1990indexing}, which used singular value decomposition with a word-by-document matrix to construct the semantic structure. \citet{hofmann2001unsupervised} improved it by using a generative latent class model that essentially replaces word counts with word occurrence probabilities. \citet{blei2003latent} made an important step in this direction and proposed a generative probabilistic model for word set, called the Latent Dirichlet Allocation (LDA).
+In the text mining area, topic modeling is the most well-known approach for this purpose.
+It essentially extracts topics based on the words' distribution in each document and various algorithms have been proposed for topic modeling. \citet{blei2003latent} made an important step in this direction and proposed a generative probabilistic model for word sets, called the Latent Dirichlet Allocation (LDA).
 LDA assumes each document is structured in the context of topics while words are allocated to these topics.
 The topics are regarded as latent variables and characterized by words with probabilities assigned to each topic.
-To estimate latent topics, LDA uses Bayesian statistical methods such as Expectation-Maximization (EM) algorithm and variational inference to construct the posterior distributions of output: (1) topic distributions and (2) topic-word distributions.
-First, the topic distribution models how likely each topic is relevant to a given document.
-Second, the topic-word distribution represents the probability how likely each given word is associated with a particular topic.
-A topic model has been widely used and applied in diverse text data \citep{jiang2015author}.
-For example, \citet{amado2018research} applied the LDA topic modeling to articles published in Science Direct’s database as an attempt to identify Big Data trends in marketing.
-This approach revealed an increasing interest in Big Data pertaining to marketing, grouping three terms related to Big Data and eight topics associated with marketing.
-On the other hand, there have been attempts to apply topic modeling to the literature of biological or biomedical text data. \citet{liu2016overview} applied topic modeling to biological literature and showed that topic modeling can be a practical solution for the bioinformatics research as well.
+From the perspective of biomedical literature text mining, \citet{liu2016overview} applied topic modeling to biomedical literature and showed that topic modeling could be a practical solution for bioinformatics research.